11 Pool Chlorine Alternatives for a More Enjoyable Swim

 So, a non-chlorine shock is an excellent option for indoor pools where there is little or no sunlight or for swimming pools having heavy traffic.

-This method is also popularly used in hot tubs and spas to oxidize the organic matter, which enables the sanitizer to kill harmful bacteria, algae and other microorganisms.
+This method is also popularly used in modern types of hot tubs and spas to oxidize the organic matter, which enables the sanitizer to kill harmful bacteria, algae and other microorganisms.

 An ionizer comprises two metals, mostly silver, which is a disinfectant and copper, which works as an algaecide.
 The ionizer makes use of a low-voltage current to charge the metals, which are released into the pool water.